jessepav/lacygoill-wiki-backup/zathura/zathura.md

 It also consumes a lot less memory (2-4 times less in my limited testing).

-Finally, it  gives epub support,  which means that you  don't need to  convert a novel into a pdf before being able to read it.
+Finally, it provides epub support, which means  that you don't need to convert a novel into a pdf before being able to read it.

+###
 ### How to install it?
 #### compile a recent version of `libmupdf-dev`